 Well, my theory didn’t pan out so much.
 I didn’t get a bite and didn’t see a fish rise all day where I was fishing.
 This was very unusual.
 Typically, I at least see some fish when I step up to the bank.
 Nobody was home on this particular day.
 Since I need to find something to blame on my poor success, I will blame the full moon this time.

 If you keep your eyes peeled you can see some interesting things in the winter.
 I sometimes take a detour on the way to the post office in Leavenworth and spot a small flock of turkeys on the road to the ski hill.
 I saw them earlier this week in the same place, and later in the week in a completely different location.
 This particular flock has been around for years, and I have seen them numerous times.
 There seems to be about a dozen in this group.
 A couple of days later, as I was approaching my driveway I saw another flock of turkeys.
 There were about 20 of them.
 I have never seen this bunch before.
-They hung around in our side yard, and as I walked along the house to get closer look at them I found tracks clear around the house into the front yard.
+They hung around in our side yard, and as I walked along the house to get a closer look at them I found tracks clear around the house into the front yard.
 Also, we have a doe and two yearling mule deer that are in our yard year-round.
 They are quite used to us, and one even licked a chunk of ice in my hand last summer.
 I am now seeing other deer bedded down in the orchards as the snow has become very deep here in Leavenworth.

 The spike in ice fishing activity at Fish Lake and the Columbia Basin was short-lived.
 The severely cold weather was followed closely by warm weather and thinned the ice to the point where it just isn’t safe.
 I am getting reports that the same is true at the lakes that are at lower elevations in Okanogan County.
 I visited Fish Lake on January 20th, and there was enough safe ice to provide good fishing for over sixty people that I saw there at that time.
 However, on the following Monday I talked to someone that had actually fallen through the ice on Fish Lake.
 The ice is shrinking back from the shore and there is slush and water on the surface of most of the lakes now.
 Both Curlew Lake and Bonaparte Lake in the northern part of the state had very thick layers of ice on them and it would take a lot of warm weather to thin the ice to unsafe conditions, and I will be monitoring these as best I can.